jonwagner/EventSourceProxy/README.md

 [Get EventSourceProxy (ESP) from NuGet](http://nuget.org/packages/EventSourceProxy)

-Follow [@jonwagnerdotcom](http://twitter.com/#!jonwagnerdotcom) for latest updates on this library or [code.jonwagner.com](http://code.jonwagner.com) for more detailed writeups.

 ## Why You Want This ##

 - You really should be logging more than you do now.